Protein:

 Serving your Smoked Dry Rubbed Chicken Wings

 Serve the wings up with a pint of your favorite beer or perhaps a Smoked Manhattan.
+These crispy chicken wings make for the perfect game day appetizer or Super Bowl Party snack.

 For more great smoked and grilled chicken recipes, be sure to check out some of our favorites: